top of page

 Piles of barnacles on Salton Sea beach

 The image of shimmering water is enhanced by foam created by the agricultural chemical runoff.
-It may look great in pictures but it's a bad omen for fish and wild life that depends on the sea.
+It may look great in pictures but it's a bad omen for fish and wildlife that rely on the sea.

 Foamy water of the Salton Sea, Agricultural runoff to Salton Sea